esmini/esmini/Hello-World_coding-example/README.md

 ### Driver model

 Using a simple vehicle model this example demonstrates how a driver model can interact with the scenario, once again using the ```ExternalController```.
+This example is a slightly simplified version of the [test-driver](https://github.com/esmini/esmini/tree/master/EnvironmentSimulator/code-examples/test-driver) code example.

-Before heading into the application code we will prepare a scenario.
-Download [test-driver.xosc](https://www.dropbox.com/s/h9uqj2la4sk2t2o/test-driver.xosc?dl=1) and put it in esmini/resources/xosc folder.
+Before heading into the application code we will look into the scenario file ([test-driver.xosc](https://github.com/esmini/esmini/tree/master/EnvironmentSimulator/code-examples/test-driver/test-driver.xosc)).

 Now let's have a look inside it to see how to activate the ExternalController, which will prevent the DefaultController to interfere with the Ego vehicle and instead hand over exclusive control to our application.
 You can skip this and go to the C++ code example below if you're not interested in the controller setup.
 - Open test-driver.xosc